carlos-montiers/enhancedbatch/docs/behaviors/helpers.md

 If you want count the total number of parameters, or get a parameter after the index 9 is quick way of do it.

-EnhancedBatch provides helpers for that.
+Enhanced Batch provides helpers for that.

 ## Parameters Helpers
 `$#` returns the count of parameters.